-At GCSE in the years 2013 to 2015, performance has been above the national average for maintained schools.
+At GCSE in the years 2013 to 2015, performance has been well above the national average for maintained schools and above the national average for maintained selective schools.
+At International GCSE (IGCSE), results over the same period have been higher than worldwide norms.

-In the sixth form, A-level results in the years 2013 to 2015 have been above the national average for sixth formers in maintained schools.
+In the sixth form, A-level results in the years 2013 to 2015 have been well above the national average for sixth formers in maintained schools, and above the national average for maintained selective schools.
+Also over the same period, results in International Baccalaureate (IB) examinations have been higher than worldwide norms and higher than UK averages.